The Neuroscience School

 - Full tuition payment due prior to course start.
 (In the absence of full tuition payment, slots will be given to wait listed applicants.)

-- Admissions will close when courses are full.
-Courses limited to 20 participants.
+- Registration will close when courses are full.

 - Limited need-based financial aid available: Inquire by emailing The Neuroscience School if you qualify for free or reduced lunch at your high school and can provide documentation.